chrisjuchem/bevy_mod_index/README.md

     you can [combine them into a `ParamSet`][ParamSet]

 ## Future work
+- Docs
+- Return an iterator of matching `Entity`s instead of a `HashSet`.
-- Cleanup removed components and despawned entities.
+- Cleanup removed components and despawned entities without needing to run every frame.
 - Option to update the index when components change instead of when the index is used.
   - Naively, requires engine support for custom `DerefMut` hooks, but this would likely add overhead even when indexes aren't used.
 Other solutions may be possible.